nickbrandt/GitLab/doc/ci/examples/authenticating-with-hashicorp-vault/index.md

 }
 ```

 The JWT is encoded by using RS256 and signed with your GitLab instance's OpenID Connect private key.
+The expire time for the token will be set to job's timeout, if specifed, or 5 minutes if it is not.

 You can use this JWT and the existing JWKS endpoint (for example, `https://gitlab.example.com/oauth/discovery/keys`) to authenticate with a Vault server that is configured to allow the JWT Authentication method for authentication.

 When configuring roles in Vault, you can use [bound_claims](https://www.vaultproject.io/docs/auth/jwt/#bound-claims) to match against the JWT's claims and restrict which secrets each CI job has access to.